-7 Tips for Entertaining Children on Journeys is a Collaborative post
+7 Tips for Entertaining Children on Journeys is a paid feature

 Once you arrive at your holiday destination, there are always plenty of things for children to do, see and explore.
 However, for some parents, the nightmare is how to keep their kids entertained until then.
 Films often show happy families singing and laughing together in high spirits on route to the resort.
 In reality, kids will keep whining ‘Are we there yet?’ while boredom often leads to tantrums and squabbling.
 This leaves parents feeling distinctly frazzled when they do finally arrive.

 To prevent this happening to you, we have prepared our top tips on how to make sure your journey goes without a hitch.
 Whether you’re travelling within the UK by car or taking a flight to pick up your boat hire Greece, we have 7 ideas about how to keep your kids amused on the journey.

 1. Preparing a Travel Bag

 Don’t count on your children to choose the right things to bring with them for the journey.
 Make sure that you go through their bag with them so that they choose toys and/or games which will distract them for more than 5 minutes but aren’t too bulky.